410-dev/AmnestyPLUS-Public/README.md

 This repository is NOT the original repository, but a clone (not fork) with all private information (security and privacy) removed.

+Both of the repositories (original and public) are no longer maintained, and will be newly developed by another team of developers since the mid 2022.

 ![website-screen](./imgs/website-screen.png)